-Sr. No. Name of the entities tities CIN Clause number of the CARO report which is unfavourable or qualified or adverse 1 Polycab India Limited L31300GJ1996PLC114183 Holding Company (i)(c) 2 Techno Electromech Private Limited U31901GJ2011PTC063797 Joint Venture (i)(c)
+Sr. No. Name of the entities CIN Holding Company/ Subsidiary/ JV/ Associate Clause number of the CARO report which is unfavourable or qualified or adverse 1 Polycab India Limited L31300GJ1996PLC114183 Holding Company (i)(c) 2 Techno Electromech Private Limited U31901GJ2011PTC063797 Joint Venture (i)(c)

-^{} This clause pertains to title deeds of certain immovable properties not held in the name of the respective companies.
+\ This clause pertains to title deeds of certain immovable properties not held in the name of the respective companies.